oskar11120/Apache.Druid.Querying/README.md

 https://www.nuget.org/packages/Apache.Druid.Querying

 ## Setup
-To make your Druid data sources available for querying create a class inheriting from `Apache.Druid.Querying.DataSourceProvider`.
-The class represents collection of data sources available for querying similarity to how `EfCore`'s `DbContext` represents collection of database tables.
+To make your Druid data sources available for querying create a class deriving from `Apache.Druid.Querying.DataSourceProvider`.
+The class represents collection of data sources available for querying similarily to how `EfCore`'s `DbContext` represents collection of database tables.
 The class contains methods `Table`, `Lookup` and `Inline` which you can use to create instances of `Apache.Druid.Querying.DataSource` (similar to `EfCore`'s `DbSet`) which in turn turn can be used of querying.
 The instances are thread safe and so can be used for executing multiple queries at the same time.
 Some of the `DataSource` creating methods require parameter `id` which corresponds to id of related `Druid` data source.

 The method `Table` additionally requires generic parameter `TSource` depicting a row of your table data, similarily to how `EfCore`'s `Entities` depict database rows.
 The type's public properties correspond to the data source columns.